matthewdeanmartin/git_mirror/README.md

 - clone all
 - pull all
-- prune unnecessary branches (PENDING)
+- prune unnecessary branches
-- update branch from main (PENDING)
+- update branch from main
-- checking for unpushed changes.
+- checking for unpushed changes
+- copy template files to all repos (PENDING)

 Does not support running arbitrary scripts in each repo.

 Goal is for tools to be built-in, to be easy.

-Also supports parallel execution.
-(PENDING)
+Also supports parallel execution for some commands.

 ## Installation